maxtkc/mvths-wiki/docs/047a-light-display-project.rst

   #.
 LEDS: You may use a maximum of 8 LEDs.
 You may use either an LED strip or individual LEDs.
 The LEDs or strip must be mounted securely inside of the box.

   #.
 Circuit: The circuit must be made on an etched circuit board.
 The base must include mounting hardware or brackets for the circuit board.
+The circuit must include two headers for power and ground and two headers for RX and TX, so that it can be reprogrammed in circuit.

   #.
 Software: The color of the lights must change based on an internal timing routine or external factors such as temperature or proximity.